 - a.
 On the different types of performative space in practice - b.
 Poetry reading, elocution, expressive gestures, and choreographed movement a.
 Acting short solo/ group performances followed by discussion and analysis with application of theoretical perspectives

 Unit-III Theories of Drama

 - 1. Theories and demonstrations of acting: Stanislavsky, Brecht - 2.
-Bharata
+Bharata a.
+All aspects of production and performance; recording, archiving, interviewing performers and data collection.

 Unit-IV Theatrical Production